SilasBoutwell/CIS185/Week1/Assignment1/README.md

 other files and resources included as well
 ```
-Will be able to view week 2 and so on outside this directory
+Will be able to view week 2 and so on outside the parent of this directory